Big Data and Smallholder Farmers

 We’ve just scratched the surface.
-The spread of mobile technology combined with remote-sensing data, distributed computing and unprecedented cloud-based data storage capabilities creates new opportunities to bring precision agriculture to poor smallholder farmers and to integrate them into the broader food and financial systems.
+The spread of mobile technology combined with remote-sensing data, distributed computing, and unprecedented cloud-based data storage capabilities creates new opportunities to bring precision agriculture to poor smallholder farmers and to integrate them into the broader food and financial systems.

 Some 500 million farmers cultivating small plots of land are responsible for feeding at least two billion people.
 Yet, they have been operating largely outside of formal markets.
 They eat what they grow and sell any small surplus to local markets.
 The inability to participate in the formal market system reinforces poverty so deeply entrenched that 70 percent of the world’s extreme poor and half of all food-insecure people are farmers.

 Digital technology, big data, and data-derived insights are beginning to help change this unacceptable status quo.
-To dig in to the possibilities, Grameen Foundation conducted a landscape assessment on the use of big data to support smallholder farmers, beginning with the construction and use of farmer profiles.
+To dig into the possibilities, the Grameen Foundation conducted a landscape assessment on the use of big data to support smallholder farmers, beginning with the construction and use of farmer profiles.
 The assessment and a webinar on April 9 were developed with the support of USAID’s Digital Development for Feed the Future (D2FTF) and FHI 360.

 Farmer profiles may not sound sexy, but they provide the raw data that fuel billions of dollars of investments into agricultural development on an annual basis.
 With 102 participants from across the agricultural development sector signed in to the webinar, Grameen Foundation Research Director Bobbi Gray reported on who collects this data, how they do so, how it is shared and managed, and how it is analyzed and used to support smallholders with products and services.
 The webinar also outlined key considerations for assessing existing efforts or investing in new efforts to develop and leverage farmer profiles.